 All plants must be mulched with Council accepted 0.5m diameter biodegradable weed mat rounds that must be secured around plants, allowing adequate room around the stem for future growth.
 Firmly secure fabric mulch with wooden or other biodegradable pegs as per the manufacturer’s instructions so that the fabric mulch does not detach from the soil, during inundation and high winds.

-Shallow marsh zone mulching

-Council accepted biodegradable weed mat is to be laid in a manner that the mulch will not uplift during inundation.
-Ensure that plants have adequate room around the stems for future growth.

 Submerged zone mulching